Community Mission

 The mission of the Sustainment Management System (SMS) Working Group within the Facility Asset Management (FAM) community is to expand the knowledge base, share lessons learned, increase collaborative engagements, and advocate for continuous improvement in asset visibility, condition assessment and proactive facility management.
 Our aim is to ensure that the SMS methodology and resulting data are imbedded in readiness and resourcing discissions to support a risk-informed framework based on facility condition and performance.
 Positioned within the FAM COI, the SMS Working Group provides cross-disciplinary support in facility and infrastructure lifecycle asset management to the Society of American Military Engineers (SAME).

-Join the SAME Engage FAM NetworkSMS Working Group Objectives
+Join the SAME Engage SMS NetworkSMS Working Group Objectives

 The objectives of the SMS Working Group are multifaceted: